drmytek/HX35/README.md

 ### Changelog

-<b>10/13/2018</b> Firmware 5.301
+<b>10/13/2018</b> Firmware 5.301, Scan Driver #17

+* Scan Driver: Split will affect local keyboard only.
+Split will have no effect on MIDI input.
-* Firmware: Bugfix, SysEx communication fails on MIDI channels different from 1
+* Firmware: Bugfix, SysEx communication (i.e. HX3.5 Editor connection) fails on MIDI channels different from 1

 Only "Firmware Update" (no EEPROM) necessary if updating from 5.105 and up.
+Update Scan Driver if using MIDI input with masterkeyboards (will handle split itself)

 <b>09/19/2018</b> Firmware 5.300